marko-js/marko/README.md

 __Question:__ _What is the recommended directory structure for templates and "partials"_

 __Answer__: Your templates should be organized just like all other JavaScript modules.
 You should put your templates right next to the code that refers to them.
 That is, do not create a separate "templates" directory.
-For a sample Express app that uses Marko, please see [marko-express](https://github.com/raptorjs/raptor-samples/tree/master/marko-express).
+For a sample Express app that uses Marko, please see [marko-express](https://github.com/marko-js-samples/marko-express).

 <hr>

-__Question:__ _How is Marko related to [RaptorJS](http://raptorjs.org)?_

-__Answer__: Marko is one of the modules that is part of the RaptorJS toolkit.
-It used to be a submodule, but now it has been split out into its own top-level Node.js module (for history, please see the [RaptorJS 3 Plan](https://github.com/raptorjs/raptorjs/wiki/RaptorJS-3-Plan) page).

 # Additional Resources